Derek's Ham Radio Page

 describing how it started as a hobby and led to a vocation.

-I like to work voice on the shortwave bands such as the 20, 40, and 80 meter HF bands using a multi-band G5RV antenna and a homemade end fed antenna strung up in my back yard.
-I also work various HF digital modes, including JS8Call, FT8, WSPR, (initially using a homemade interface to a Raspberry Pi but more recently using a direct USB connection to an IC-7300 radio).
+I like to work voice on the shortwave bands such as the 20, 40, and 80 meter HF bands using an off-center fed dipole antenna and a homemade end fed antenna strung up in my back yard.
+I also work various HF digital modes, including JS8Call, FT8, FT4, WSPR, (initially using a homemade interface but more recently using a direct USB connection to an IC-7300 radio).
+My station computer is a Raspberry Pi running various open source programs for amateur radio.

 Antennas are a critical part of an effective ham radio station.
 I have used modest wire antennas for shortwave contacts.
 These antennas are not only of modest cost, but are more discrete, blending into the foliage of my yard.
-I have buitl my own endfed antenna, but mostly I have been using an off-center-fed dipole.
+I have built my own endfed antenna, but mostly I have been using an off-center-fed dipole as of late.

 ![]() |